Uyanide/AuTUMoodle/README.md

 > - `TUM_USERNAME`: your TUM username, e.g. ab12cde
 > - `TUM_PASSWORD`: your TUM password, e.g. nevergonnagiveyouup123
 >
-> or be entered interactively when running the CLI tool in a interactive terminal.
+> or be entered interactively when running the CLI tool in an interactive terminal.
 However, a `credentials.json` file is generally recommended for ease of use.

 ### config.json